wgmo/graphtik/docs/source/operations.rst

    >>> add_op.fn(3, 4) == add(3, 4)
    True

-   But that is just for a quick experimentation - it does not perform any checks or matching of *needs*/*provides* to function arguments & results (which happen when :term:`pipeline`\s :term:`compute`).

-   The way Graphtik works is by invoking their :meth:`.Operation.compute()` method, which, among others, allow to specify what results you desire to receive back (read more on :ref:`graph-computations`).
+   Calling an operation, it delegates to :meth:`.Operation.compute()` method, which checks the inputs, match the *needs*/*provides* to function arguments, calls the function,  and finally "zip" the function results with the operation's *provides*. (read more on :ref:`graph-computations`).

 Builder pattern